bamlhs/grafana-master-class/README.md

 then restart the service
 `systemctl restart prometheus`

-To enable the Alert Rules
+# Enable the Alert Rules

 ```
 cd grafana